3.2 Children who are Exploited

-The issue of most concern in the HIPS are is children and young people's involvement in the distribution of drugs.
-This could be through 'County Lines', a term used to explain gangs and organised crime groups from London and other areas using children and young people to traffic drugs.
-Or, it could mean young people's exploitation by criminal networks local to Hampshire.
+A significant concern across HIPS is the involvement of children and young persons in the distribution of drugs.
+There are criminal networks local to Hampshire who exploit young persons or this exploitation could be through 'County Lines', a term used to explain gangs and organised crime groups from London and other areas using children and young people to traffic drugs.
+(For more information, see here

 Definition of a gang

 Being part of a friendship group is a normal part of growing up and it can be common for groups of children and young people to gather together in public places to socialise.
 Belonging to such a group can form a positive and normal part of young people’s growth and development.
 These groups should be distinguished from ‘street gangs’ for whom crime and violence are a core part of their identity, although ‘delinquent peer groups’ can also lead to increased antisocial behaviour and youth offending.
 Although some group gatherings can lead to increased antisocial behaviour and youth offending, these activities should not be confused with the serious violence of a gang.
 (Safeguarding children and young people who may be affected by gang activity)

 - Organised criminal group − A group of individuals for whom involvement in crime is for personal gain (financial or otherwise).
 For most, however, crime is their 'occupation'.
 These groups operate almost exclusively in the grey and illegal marketplace where market transactions are totally unregulated by the law.

 - 'Street' Gang – Relatively durable group who have a collective identity and meet frequently.
 They are predominantly street-based groups of young people who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identity.